damianfarina/test-backend/README.md

 **Please use RSPEC to create tests**

 To install please run `make install` and then `make` to start the server.
+To run the test suite run `make test`

 Other Useful Documentation: